SZun/Blockchain-Ledger/README.md

 ### Block Inspector

-Below we see that block inspector outputting the transactions which were selected in the dropdown above it.
+Below we see that block inspector outputting the information for the block which were selected in the dropdown above it.

-Satoshi Transaction             |  Vitalik Transaction :-------------------------:|:-------------------------:
+Satoshi Block             |  Vitalik Block :-------------------------:|:-------------------------:
 ![Satoshi Block](./Resources/images/satoshi.png)  |  ![Vitalic Block](./Resources/images/vitalik.png)